-In our opinion, the Horrible Histories television programmes contain some of the best comic writing out there and Terry Deary's original books are masterful.
-They injected bounce into many a lesson, regardless of the class' age.
+Philosophy Circles In my opinion, the Horrible Histories television programmes contain some of the best comic writing out there.
+Terry Deary's original books are masterful.
+As a former History teacher, they injected bounce into many a lesson, regardless of the class' age.
 They also raise questions on the relationship between comedy and historical tragedy.

-For an energetic and playful start, pair up pupils and ask them to debate which of two historical periods was more 'horrible'.
-If you have the books to hold up as you call out, even better! e.g. Vicious Vikings or Stormin' Normans? or Angry Aztecs or Terrible Tudors?
+Pair up pupils and ask them to debate which of two historical periods was more horrible.
+If you have the books to hold up as you call out, even better!

+e.g. Vicious Vikings or Stormin' Normans, or Angry Aztecs or Terrible Tudors.

 Using some volunteers, perform the stimulus as a piece of Readers' Theatre (script in hand).
-Once read, recap on what each character is saying, and let them discuss the different views in small groups: